-Figure 23.
-CSM Woodall.
+Figure 25.
+CSM W.E.
+Woodall.

-OPERATION ABLE SENTRY in Macedonia, under UN auspices, began during CSM W.E.
+OPN ABLE SENTRY in Macedonia, under UN auspices, began during CSM W.E.
 Woodall's tenure.
 This mission continued until 1999, when it came under NATO control and was renamed Task Force Sabre.
-That mission continued until 2001, when it was relocated from Macedonia to Kosovo.
-16 This was arguably the modern beginning of interest in Stability Operations in doctrine.
+That mission continued until 2001, when it was relocated from Macedonia to Kosovo.19 This was the modern beginning of American interest in Stability Operations in doctrine.

-His tenure was also marked by the greatest drawdown since TRADOC was founded, at the end of OPERATION

-DESERT STORM; as well as the transition of post-Cold War reformulation of doctrine and training.
+His tenure was also marked by the greatest drawdown since TRADOC was founded, at the end of OPN DES-ERT STORM, as well as the transition of post-Cold War reformulation of doctrine and training.